illumos/ipd/ipd/0037/README.md

 semantic commands come into play.
 For example, these cover basic things such as read, write, flush, dataset management (e.g. trim, unmap), etc.

-The way that this works out is that the one digit command code is broken into a few ranges.
+The way that this works out is that the one byte command code is broken into a few ranges.
 There is a range reserved for well known use by the spec (e.g. 0x00-0x7f), a similar well know range for I/O command sets (e.g. 0x80-0xbf), and a specific set for vendor-specific commands, (e.g.